MattS8/smart_garage/arduino/smart-garage-arduino/Libraries/FirebaseESP8266/README.md

 # Firebase Realtime Database Arduino Library for ESP8266

-Google's Firebase Realtime Database Arduino Library for ESP8266 v 2.1.6
+Google's Firebase Realtime Database Arduino Library for ESP8266 v 2.8.0

 This library supports ESP8266 MCU from Espressif.
-The following are platforms which library are also available.
+The following are platforms in which libraries are also available.

 * [ESP32 Firebase Arduino library]( https://github.com/mobizt/Firebase-ESP32)